Beverly Garland: Television success

-In 1955, Garland had been cast in the episode "Man Down, Woman Screaming" of Rod Cameron's first syndicated series, City Detective.
+In 1955, Garland was cast in the episode "Man Down, Woman Screaming" of Rod Cameron's first syndicated series, City Detective.
 On September 5, 1955, she co-starred in an episode of Science Fiction Theatre called "The Negative Man".
 Around the same time, she appeared in the first Brian Keith series, Crusader.
 In 1959, Garland was cast as the wife of a bounty hunter in Season 2, Episode 2 of Rawhide "Incident of the Roman Candles".
+The same year, she had a two guest appearances in the CBS post-Civil War adventure series Yancy Derringer, appearing as the character Coco the pirate, one of Yancy's many female friends.
 She appeared twice in 1960 as Doris Denny Bona in the episodes "Remember the Alamo" and "The Widow of Kill Cove" of Cameron's third syndicated series, Coronado 9.
 In 1960, Garland was cast as Dr. Nora James in the episode "Three Graves" of Riverboat.

 Garland also appeared in 1960 in episode 28, "Saddles and Spurs", of the first season of the Western show Laramie.

 In 1962–1963, Garland was a regular on the CBS version of Stump the Stars.

-In 1963, she starred as “Leah”, a bar girl in the Long Branch who loses her fiancée, then is revived in life in the Gunsmoke episode “The Odyssey of Jubal Tanner” (S8E36).
+In 1963, she starred as “Leah”, a bar girl in the Long Branch who loses her fiancée then is revived in life in the Gunsmoke episode “The Odyssey of Jubal Tanner” (S8E36).

 She appeared in a season-one episode, "Smoke Screen", of The Fugitive.
 In the 1964–1965 television season, she co-starred as Ellie Collins on The Bing Crosby Show.
 She appeared in the 1968 feature film Pretty Poison, but is best known for playing suburban mothers on My Three Sons and Scarecrow and Mrs. King.

 In 1974, Garland went under the ape makeup for an episode of the Planet of the Apes television series.
 The episode was called "The Interrogation" and she played a rather cunning chimpanzee who tries, through brainwashing, to get answers from the captured Pete Burke.

 In the 1980s, she co-starred as Dotty West, the mother of Kate Jackson's character for the entire four-season run of the CBS television series Scarecrow and Mrs. King.